Guillermo del Toro's unrealized projects: At the Mountains of Madness

 In 2003, del Toro was also in the process of co-writing a film adaptation of H. P. Lovecraft's At the Mountains of Madness with Matthew Robbins.
 The project was originally in development at DreamWorks Pictures under producers Susan Montford and Don Murphy, but it was cancelled.
 In 2006, del Toro took it to Warner Bros. but had trouble getting financing.
 At this stage, William Stout had completed preliminary art designs and Ron Perlman was rumored to play the role of Larson.
 In 2007, the project was acquired by Universal Pictures when del Toro signed a first-look deal there and when Hellboy II: The Golden Army was green lit.
 Plans were then put on hold when del Toro accepted the offer to co-write and direct two installments of J. R. R. Tolkien's The Hobbit, which he ultimately dropped out of.
 In July 2010, it was officially announced that he would direct At the Mountains of Madness as a 3D film for Universal, with James Cameron producing.
 Del Toro confirmed that he wanted Tom Cruise for the lead, and that the film would begin production as early as May 2011 and start filming in June.
 Earlier that same year, del Toro had also asked S. T. Joshi if he wanted to be a consultant once the film got into production.
 However, in March 2011, it was announced that Universal refused to greenlight the project over concerns of the $150 million budget and del Toro's insistence that it be released with an R rating rather than PG-13.
 In 2013, del Toro stated in an interview that he would try one more time to get the picture made, with Cruise still attached.
 In 2014, del Toro expressed leniency toward a PG-13 rating, saying that there was a possibility that the film would be made through Legendary Pictures (who produced his film Pacific Rim).
 Ever since its cancellation, del Toro has promised he would release all of the extensive pre-production artwork which was prepared for the film and never used.
 "We did over 300 pieces of art," he said in 2017.
 "We did storyboards, we did models... we had a whole presentation.
 You will cry, you will go, 'Why?' " In December 2021, del Toro revealed that At the Mountains of Madness was pitched to Netflix, after signing a multi-year deal with the streaming service in 2020.
 The filmmaker stated: "Take a wild guess which were the first projects I presented, you know?
 I went through the cupboard and found Monte Cristo and Mountains of Madness.
 Those were a couple of the ones I presented first."
 Del Toro further iterated that he intended to rewrite the script and make it a smaller, weirder and more esoteric version in respect to the scenes that he had left out before.
 Del Toro cast doubt if Tom Cruise would star in the project in the foreseeable future due to his age.

-In September 2025, Del Toro revealed that the film was still on his bucket list but that "It’s too big, too crazy, too R-rated" and not what he wanted to make right then.
+In 2025, del Toro affirmed that the film was still on his bucket list, but that "it's too big, too crazy, too R-rated" and not what he wanted to make right then.